AlgoMaster Logo

 The final sorted array is [3, 9, 10, 27, 38, 43, 82].

-Notice how the merge step never needs to "go back" or re-examine elements.
+The merge step never goes back or re-examines elements.
 Each element is compared and placed exactly once per merge, which is why each merge level takes O(n) total work.

 Complexity Analysis